thewchan/uxf/README.md

 UXF files.

-The _disadvantage_ of doing this is that the relevant UXF files become dependend on one or more external dependencies.
+The _disadvantage_ of doing this is that the relevant UXF files become dependent on one or more external dependencies.
 (However, this disadvantage doesn't apply if all the dependencies are provided by the UXF processor itself.)

-The _advantage_ of importing _ttype_ definitions is that for UXF's that have lots of _ttypes_, only the imports and the data need be in the file, without having to repeat all the _ttype_ definitions.
+The _advantage_ of importing _ttype_ definitions is that for UXF's that have lots of _ttypes_, only the import(s) and the data need be in the file, without having to repeat all the _ttype_ definitions.

-Imports go at the start of the file _after_ the header and any file-level comment, and _before_ any _ttype_ definitions.
+Imports go at the start of the file _after_ the header and _after_ any file-level comment, and _before_ any _ttype_ definitions.
 Each import must be on its own line and may not span lines.

 Any _ttype_ definition that follows an import will redefine any imported defintion of the same name.